dundalek/closh/README.md

 **Warning:** *Closh is still in a early stage and under a heavy development.
 It is not ready for daily use yet since it is quite easy to get it to crash.
 At this moment I am most interested in gathering feedback and use cases to help make the best possible design trade-offs.
 Closh is tested on Linux, should run on macOS too.
 Windows who knows.*

-## Get in touch

-Feedback is greatly appreciated.
+## Community and Contribution

 If you have feedback about a specific feature feel free to open an [issue](https://github.com/dundalek/closh/issues).
-For general discussion you can use [gitter](https://gitter.im/closh/Lobby).
+For general discussion you can use [gitter chat](https://gitter.im/closh/Lobby).

+If you would like to contribute take look at [open issues](https://github.com/dundalek/closh/issues).
+Leave a comment if you find anything interesting  and we can improve the project together.

 ## Quick Start